 The pot handles are made of aluminum with a heat-resistant rubber coating that makes it possible to remove a hot pot from the stove and serve up boiling water or cooked food immediately.
 Always be sure to extend the handles before cooking or they will become too hot to touch once the water has reached a boil.

 The Soto Amicus Cook Set Combo has proven to be a dependable and efficient addition to my backpacking kit.
 It always works; it is light and compact enough, and the price feels like a real deal.
-As one who used his previous stove and cook set for ten years, I’d say things are looking good for another decade of backpacking adventures with this setup.
+Soto stoves are best in class and having a two-pot cook system is really convenient when you want to sip a coffee over a hot breakfast.
+High recommended.